What Is Collision Coverage and How Does It Work?

 Several factors determine how much you'll pay for collision insurance:

-- Your driving record: At-fault accidents can raise rates by 35–45%; a clean record keeps premiums low
+- Your driving record: At-fault accidents can raise rates by an average of 40–53% and remain on your record for 3 to 5 years

 - Vehicle type and age: Newer, more expensive cars cost more to insure under collision